rations/elilo/README.md

 timeout=50
 default=linux

-image=/EFI/elilo/vmlinuz
+image=/EFI/elilo/vmlinuz-6.12.90+deb13-amd64
   label=linux
-  initrd=/EFI/elilo/initrd.img
+  initrd=/EFI/elilo/initrd.img-6.12.90+deb13-amd64
   root=/dev/nvme0n1p2
   append="ro quiet"
 ```

+Replace `6.12.90+deb13-amd64` with your actual kernel version (`uname -r`).
 For a second NVMe drive use `nvme1n1p2`, and so on.
+If your root partition is
+on a different partition number, change `root=` accordingly — for example
+`root=/dev/nvme0n1p3`.

 ---